yachielab/QUEEN/README.md

     The minimum compatible homology length to be required in the assembly.
     If the compatible end length is shorter than this value, 'joindna' operation will be interrupted and raise the error message.
     However, if the connecting DNA end structures are blunt ends, this threshold value will be ignored and the QUEEN objects wil be joined.
+  * **autoflip**: `bool`, (default: True)
+    If this value is True and if the joining fails, the joining process is automatically redone with the flipped fragment.
+    If False, the fragments should be oriented corrently.

   #### Return
   > `QUEEN_object`